 So far we have seen that:

 - Leviticus 1 deals with the need for everyone to have a saviour – a sacrifice that is perfect – before we can come to God.
 From the New Testament we learn that that Sacrifice is Jesus’ sacrifice on the cross for us (Hebrews 8 & 9).
-There is no mention of sin here, just of a general need for man to have a Saviour before she or he can come to God.

 - Leviticus 2 deals with our words in the presence of God.
 These can be words in song, worship, prayer, preaching or writing such as I am doing now.
 In order to please God with our words they should be refined (not coarse), anointed, directed to Him in prayer with no sin and not sensual – inappropriate.